 As a backpacker I have traveled extensively across Europe and Asia and as a student lived in Idaho, America where I studied American Indian Studies, geography and ecology.

-Now as Wildside Coordinator for the Banks Peninsula Conservation Trust, my role is to work with private landowners and government agencies to protect forest and species such as yellow-eyed penguin and little blue penguins.
+As the Wildside Coordinator, I worked with private landowners and government agencies to protect forest and species such as yellow-eyed penguin and little blue penguins.

 I believe that you will be in awe of the spectacular history of Akaroa and my very personal family story.
 With my passion for the natural environment and personal view of how we can each make a difference in this world, I would love for people to spend the day with me and learn about what makes this part of the world so special!

 The Seventh Generation aims to provide a different type of tourism, where the tourist becomes a participant in the place and stories that are told.
 Offering you a chance to engage rather than be entertained.

 Contribute to the protection of the natural heritage of Banks Peninsula and maybe leave asking ‘what can I do, how can I make a change in my own part of the world’.